-As a responsible employer, we continue to encourage employees, clients and contractors to hold video conferences or conference calls in place of face-to-face meetings.
+As a responsible employer, we still continue to encourage employees, clients and contractors to hold video conferences or conference calls in place of face-to-face meetings.

 We continue to carefully monitor the situation to ensure we follow the latest Government, Public Health England and Construction Council guidance.
 Thakeham Group was an early signatory of the HBF and MHCLG launch Charter for Safe Working Practice.
 We remain committed to working with government and industry bodies to ensure we are implementing safe COVID-19 working practices.

-We are asking anyone who thinks they have been at risk of contracting coronavirus to call us immediately so we can advise the best course of action in the circumstances and continue to safeguard the wellbeing of our people and their families.
+We are still asking anyone who thinks they have been at risk of contracting coronavirus to call us immediately so we can advise the best course of action in the circumstances and continue to safeguard the wellbeing of our people and their families.